Get E-Book

 }

 Every request adds a listener to the db emitter.
-After 1000 requests, the db emitter has 1000 'change' listeners.
+After 1000 requests, the emitter has 1000 'change' listeners.
 After 100,000 requests, it has 100,000.
-Each listener holds a closure over req and res, so those objects can't be garbage collected either.
+Each listener holds a closure over req and res, so those objects cannot be garbage collected either.
 Memory grows linearly with request count.
-And every time the db emitter fires 'change', it calls all 100,000 listeners synchronously on the same tick.
-The application slows to a crawl before it runs out of memory.
+Every time db emits 'change', it calls all 100,000 listeners synchronously on the same tick.
+The application slows down before it runs out of memory.

-The warning gives you a stack trace pointing to where the 11th listener was added.
-That stack trace is your starting point for finding the leak.
-The warning includes the constructor name of the emitter and the event name, so you can immediately see which emitter and which event are accumulating listeners.
+The warning object has a stack, and running Node with --trace-warnings prints where the 11th listener was added.
+That stack trace is the starting point for finding the leak.
+The warning message includes the constructor name of the emitter and the event name, so you can see which emitter and which event are accumulating listeners.

-The MaxListenersExceededWarning is emitted via process.emitWarning() with a specific code property.
+The MaxListenersExceededWarning is emitted via process.emitWarning().
 You can listen for it programmatically:

 process.on('warning', (warning) => {